Randy Arozarena Preview, Player Props: Rays vs. Red Sox

-Randy Arozarena -- 0-for-3 in his last game -- will be in action for the Tampa Bay Rays against the Boston Red Sox, with Kutter Crawford on the hill, on September 5 at 6:40 PM ET.
+The Tampa Bay Rays and Randy Arozarena (.342 slugging percentage over his past 10 games, including one homer), battle starter Nick Pivetta and the Boston Red Sox at Tropicana Field, Wednesday at 6:40 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Red Sox.
+In his last game he had a hitless showing (0-for-5) against the Red Sox.

 Randy Arozarena Game Info & Props vs. the Red Sox